bamford/bamford.github.io/_pages/supervision.md

 ### Current PhD students

+* Jordan de-Ville (Started 2021, working on measuring intracluster light with EUCLID, co-supervised with Nina Hatch and Alfonso Aragón-Salamanca)
 * Clár-Bríd (CB) Tohil (Started 2019, working on using deep learning to characterise the morphology of high-redshift galaxies, co-supervised with Chris Conselice)

 ### Previous PhD students